adityasolanki205/Streaming-Pipeline-using-Dataflow/README.md

-# Streaming Pipeline using DataFlow (Under Construction)
+# Streaming Pipeline using DataFlow
-This is one of the part of **Introduction to Apache Beam using Python** Repository.
+This is one of the **Introduction to Apache Beam using Python** Repository.
 Here we will try to learn basics of Apache Beam to create **Streaming** pipelines.
 We will learn step by step how to create a streaming pipeline using [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
 The complete process is divided into 8 parts:

 1. **Generating Streaming Data**
 2. **Reading Data from Pub Sub**